MercierCharles/MercierCharles.github.io/research.md

 - **Many small communities on the periphery**: they have few or no negative links and don't participate in the negative interactions of the core.

 We can conclude that only these large online communities concentrate the majority of the negativity.
-This suggests something very interesting for your future app: that moderation should focus on a small core of large communities !
+This data supports our earlier observation about our moderation strategy: We should focus on a small core of large communities!

 Let's take a closer look at their posts:

-**NOTE** I want to add a toxicity vs time or something graph here, like what stefan's notebook included.
-Not sure exactly what the best way to add that in would be though.
 ---

 ## 2. Interactions Between Specific Communities

-Since we know mid-distance communities are more likely to clash, we now zoom into specific pairs of subreddits to illustrate real cases of tension.
+Now that we understand the global structure, we examine specific pairs of communities to illustrate how conflicts emerge.

-* A crosspost flow graph (directed: subreddit → subreddit) reveals how complex and interconnected the ecosystem is.
+A directed crosspost-flow graph (subreddit → subreddit) shows that:

+- Some communities frequently receive negative crossposts from many sources

+- Others initiate negative interactions more than they receive

+- Some relationships are highly reciprocal, forming mini “feuds”

 ### Graphs